Fantom-Factory/afPillow/readme.md

 }
 ```

-Event URIs follow the pattern:
+Event URLs follow the pattern:

     <page name> / <page context(s)> / <event name> / <event context(s)>

-So we can call the `loves` event with the URI `http://localhost:8069/example/Emma/loves/sausage`, which is broken down as:
+So we can call the `loves` event with the URL `http://localhost:8069/example/Emma/loves/sausage`, which is broken down as:

 ```
 example --> 'Example#' page type